operate-first/blog/docs/blog-post-template.md

 Journalism calls this the [inverted pyramid](https://en.wikipedia.org/wiki/Inverted_pyramid_(journalism).
 You may find when applying this principle, one of your last paragraphs gets moved up to become the first paragraph.

+> :bulb: **Tip** If you are writing technical content, the [Op1st technical markup style guide](https://github.com/operate-first/community-handbook/blob/main/contributing/tecnical-markup-style-guide.md) shows you how to markup code, user interface instructions, and so forth.

 ## Have some sections